In necessariis unitas, in dubiis libertas, in omnibus caritas

 "In essentials unity, in nonessentials liberty, in all things charity" inscribed on the auditorium of the Jerusalem International YMCA.

 In necessariis unitas, in dubiis libertas, in omnibus caritas (lit. 'unity in necessaries; liberty in doubts; charity in all') is a Latin phrase.
+Though historically used primarily in a theological context, it is also notable as the official motto of the National Grange, a secular fraternal organization in the United States.

 Origins and history

 It is often misattributed to Augustine of Hippo, but seems to have been first used in 1617 by Archbishop of Split (Spalato) Marco Antonio de Dominis in his anti-Papal De Republica Ecclesiastica, where it appears in context as follows (emphasis added):

 Before the 21st century, academic consensus was that the source of the quotation was probably Lutheran theologian Peter Meiderlin (known as Rupertus Meldenius), who, in his Paraenesis votiva pro pace ecclesiae ad theologos Augustanae of 1626 had said, "Verbo dicam: Si nos servaremus in necessariis Unitatem, in non-necessariis Libertatem, in utrisque Charitatem, optimo certe loco essent res nostrae", meaning "In a word, let me say: if we might keep in necessary things Unity, in non-necessary things Freedom, and in both Charity, our affairs would certainly be in the best condition."
 Henk Nellen's 1999 article that showed the phrase had previously been used by De Dominis overturned over a century of academic consensus.

 According to Joseph Lecler, the substitution of dubiis for non necessariis (omnibus occurs here, rather than, as in Meiderlin, utrisque) was made in largely Catholic circles, and had the effect of extending "the rule of Meldenius ... to much more than just the necessaria [(for salvation)] and the non necessaria [(for salvation)]", much more than just the "fundamental articles": "the tripartite maxim ... [thus] lost its original Protestant nuance, in order to extend liberty to the entire domain of questions debated, doubtful, and undefined [(non définies par l'Église)]".